dwyl/learn-payment-processing/README.md

 </div>

-# Why? 🤷
+# Why? 🤔

 Sadly, not all applications can be "free";
 the software engineers that build them need to be paid and the underlying infrastructure costs money too.
-Many Apps cover their costs through advertising.
+Many App/Websites cover their costs through advertising.
-But this is selling the "users" data, which we are not fans of ...
+This is effectively selling [out] the "users" data, which we are not fans of ...

 > "_When something online is free,